MGreif/python-image-steganography/README.md

 # Development

-- `make test` - To run basic integration tests that check correct en-/decoding and en-/decryption
+- `make test` - To run basic integration and unit tests that check correct en-/decoding and en-/decryption

 # Usage
 ## Encode